-K.9.d.1 Monitoring Procedures for Probes
+K.9.D.1 Monitoring Procedures for Probes

 Each probe will be monitored on a quarterly basis for static pressure and methane concentration, or combustible gases using an instrument calibrated to methane.
-Methane will be measured and recorded in terms of a percent by volume in air or as a percentage of the LEL.
+Methane will be measured and recorded as percent by volume in air or as a percentage of the LEL.
 The monitoring equipment will be calibrated each day before monitoring.